Donald Insall: Honours

-In the 1995 New Year Honours, Insall was appointed a Commander of the Order of the British Empire (CBE) for services to conservation.
+In the 1981 Birthday Honours Insall was appointed an Officer of the Order of the British Empire (OBE).
+In the 1995 New Year Honours he was promoted to Commander of the Order (CBE) for services to conservation.
 Subsequently, he was appointed a Knight Bachelor in the Queen's 2010 Birthday Honours.

 In recognition of his conservation work in Chester, Insall received the honorary freedom of the City of Chester in 1999.
 He has also received Europa Nostra's Medal of Honour.

 Insall was awarded the honorary degrees of Doctor of Laws from the University of Bristol in 2004 and Doctor of Architecture from the University of Chester in 2012.

 Personal life

 Insall lives on Kew Green in Kew, south west London.
 He and his wife Libby have two sons and one daughter.
 His elder son, Robert Insall, is the professor of computational cell biology at University College London and a fellow of the Royal Society of Edinburgh.
 He is a life member of the Royal Photographic Society which he joined in 1949.

+On 7 February 2026, he celebrated his 100th birthday.